xtracthub/xtract-sdk/README.md

 Where **endpoints** is a list of XtractEndpoint objects.

 For ease of testing, we've implemented a **crawl_and_wait** functionality, which will crawl the given endpoints and then print the crawl status of all given endpoints every two seconds until all have completed crawling.
-This can be used as follows:

 ### Flushing Crawl metadata